 Examples which the DVSA will consider:

 – Illness/injury.
-For example: A broken leg or being diagnosed with traumatic/long illness such as cancer.
+For example: A broken leg or being diagnosed with traumatic/long-term serious illness.

-– Family death/serious family illness or severe injury.
+– Family death/serious illness or injury in the family.

-You will need to prove the above with death certificate, doctor’s letter, medical reports etc. If you don’t provide proof it’s very unlikely your second application will be considered.
+You will need to prove the above with death certificate, doctor’s letter, medical reports etc. If you don’t provide proof then it’s very unlikely that your second application will be considered.

 Ongoing training whilst on the trainee licence